 - If you are supported in a normal birth, birth outcome statistics indicate very few complications for mom and baby.

+How do you assess the mother’s suitability for a VBAC?
 You carefully look at the mother’s history and assess:

 - The reason for her previous C-section.

 - How the previous C-sections were done (for instance, which way did the previous cut run?)